andykamp/.dotfiles/README.md

     - diffuse the non-important code stuff. want the important stuff to POP while the rest is in the background
     - fix colorscheme for pomordory timer aswell
     - use mikaels div setup
+    - use pywal to generate colorscheme???
+- look at https://github.com/atidyshirt/MacOS-Dotfiles for inspiration

 - tiptop alternative thatt does not hog memory/cpu
 - better tmux bar?